 Christie’s Online Magazine delivers our best features, videos, and auction news to your inbox every week

-Leading the Impressionist & Modern Art Evening Sale on 11 November at Christie’s New York is René Magritte’s darkly romantic Le seize septembre (1957), one of a series of four pictures painted between 1956 and 1958 depicting a crescent moon in front of a tree, in what Magritte described as ‘the bluish-grey colours of the evening’.
-The present painting is chronologically the third and by far the largest in size, the tree filling the canvas from top to bottom.
-Magritte explored the notion of the ‘hidden visible’ to great effect during the mid 1950s, generating a cluster of works that foster a sense of mystery and intrigue.
+Last November’s selection from The Alsdorf Collection was led by René Magritte’s darkly romantic Le seize septembre (1957), one of a series of four pictures painted between 1956 and 1958 depicting a crescent moon in front of a tree, in what Magritte described as ‘the bluish-grey colours of the evening’.
+The painting, which sold for $19,570,000, is chronologically the third and by far the largest in size, the tree filling the canvas from top to bottom.

-Additional highlights in the category include Pablo Picasso’s 1937 portrait of his lover and muse Marie-Thérèse Walter, executed in pen and ink and wash; and Joan Miró’s La Publicitat et le vase de fleurs, a rare-to-market example of the artist’s early talent.
-Executed in oil and newspaper collage on canvas in circa 1916-17, the work assimilates various strands of modernism that were emerging in the early 20th century, and established the Spaniard as one of the most significant artists of his generation.
+Other notable highlights in the category included Pablo Picasso’s 1937 portrait of his lover and muse Marie-Thérèse Walter.
+Executed in pen and ink and wash, Tête de femme (Marie-Thérèse) realised $711,000.
+Joan Miró’s La Publicitat et le vase de fleurs, a rare-to-market example of the artist’s early talent, sold for $1,455,000.